JetHughes/ANDIE/README.md

 **General Errors Caught:** Added error handling to all functions that require an image if being used without an image loaded.
 Added error handling for save, open and export cases (no file, incorrect file name or type).
 Added error handling for empty stacks in undo and redo.
 Replaced System.exit in exception handling to a less aggressive forms of handling (method exiting and/or error messages).

+### Image Extending/Convolution
+**Contributors:** Jet, Riley

+**Brief Discussion:** Convoluter class takes desired Kernel and the image and applies the Kernel in a process that extends the desired filter Kernel to the ends of the image and also accounts for negative pixel values. - Class creation headed by Jet.
+ImgExtend class extends the parameterised BufferedImage object to the radius of the Kernel so the filter is applied to the edges of the image.
+A sub image of the created image is required to remove the excess border created by the class. - Class creation headed by Riley.

 ---

 # Other Features

-### Continuous Integration, Testing & Javadoc
+### Continuous Integration, Testing & Javadoc Documentation
 **Contributors:** Riley

-**Brief Discussion:** Created JUnit testing and added in depth Javadoc commenting to all code, and added JUnit testing and Javadoc documentation to be created to the on git push into the continuous Integration pipeline.
+**Brief Discussion:** Created JUnit testing and added in depth Javadoc commenting to all code, added said functionality to the Gitlab continuous integration pipeline.

+---

 ### Zoom Fit
 **Contributors:** Jet